hakobe/WebService-SyoboiCalendar/README.md

 # AUTHOR

 Yohei Fushii <hakobe@gmail.com>

 # LICENSE

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# SEE ALSO